noxdafox/pebble/README.txt

 Launch a task in a thread and wait for its results::

-    from pebble import asynchronous
+    from pebble import thread

-    @asynchronous
+    @thread
     def do_job(foo, bar=0):
     	return foo + bar